eigerco/polka-storage/docs/src/storage-provider-cli/server.md

 ### `--storage-directory`

-The piece storage directory, where pieces will be kept stored in.
+The piece storage directory, where pieces will be kept.

 It takes in a valid folder path, if the directory does not exist, it will be created along with all intermediate paths.
 Defaults to a pseudo-random temporary directory — `/tmp/<random string>/...`.

-Storage directories like the pieces, unsealed and sealed directories will be created under it.
+Storage directories for the pieces, unsealed and sealed sectors will be created under it.

 ### `--seal-proof`